rome/tools/CONTRIBUTING.md

 ## Commit messages

-Internally, we try to follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
+Internally, the Rome team adheres as closely as possible to the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/).
-Following this convention will help the project to create well formatted changelogs.
+Following this convention encourages commit best-practices and facilitates commit-powered features like change log generation.

-We support the following prefixes:
+The following commit prefixes are supported:
  - `feat:`, a new feature
  - `fix:`, a bugfix
- - `docs:`, when part of the documentation is updated
+ - `docs:`, a documentation update
- - `test`, when the changes involve tests
+ - `test`, a test update
- - `chore:`, anything that doesn't  fit the previous tags, can be marked as chore
+ - `chore:`, project housekeeping

-An example of a well formatted commits are:
+ Below are examples of well-formatted commits:

 ```
 feat(compiler): implemented parsing for new type of files